ligdem/ligdem/manifest/en_chap2.md

 ##### 2.7 Comparison with Other Systems

-**Criticism 1:** What are the advantages of liquid democracy compared to traditional direct or representative democracy systems?
+**Critique 1:** What are the advantages of liquid democracy compared to traditional direct or representative democracy systems?

 **Response 1:** Liquid democracy (LD) goes beyond bridging the gap between elected officials and the public.
 In representative democracy, elected officials make decisions based on their experience and the information available to them, but this doesn’t always reflect the specific expertise required for every issue.
 LD allows citizens to delegate their vote on specific topics to experts who are better equipped to propose rational, well-informed solutions.

 This flexibility ensures that decisions are made not only by those with the political power to vote but also by individuals with the right knowledge and experience.
 Unlike direct democracy, which can overwhelm citizens with constant decision-making, LD offers a more practical approach by allowing citizens to participate directly when they feel knowledgeable and to delegate when they trust someone better suited to the task.
 This system also minimizes the risks of lobbying and concentrated power since delegations are dynamic and can be changed at any time.

-**Criticism 2:** Traditional direct or representative democracy systems may be considered sufficient or more tested.
+**Critique 2:** Traditional direct or representative democracy systems may be considered sufficient or more tested.

 **Response 2:** The traditional representative democracy system has shown its limits, especially in reducing inequalities between the rich and the poor.
 Despite decades of implementation, this system has not managed to correct significant economic and social imbalances, often leaving elite interests dominating political decisions to the detriment of the majority.